 The power of helping: Donations that transform education in Santa Ana

-Education in rural areas like Santa Ana, Magdalena (Colombia), faces challenges such as the scarcity of basic materials and limited technological infrastructure.
-However, thanks to the commitment of a group of professionals, the support of W Radio, and the collaboration of various organizations, this reality is beginning to change, benefiting two academic institutions: the Rafael Jiménez Altahona Educational Institution and the Antonio Brugés Carmona School.
+Education in rural areas like Santa Ana, Magdalena (Colombia), faces persistent challenges: a shortage of basic materials and insufficient technological infrastructure.
+A group of university graduates, with the support of W Radio and other organizations, drove a donation initiative that benefited two educational institutions in the municipality: the Rafael Jiménez Altahona Educational Institution and the Antonio Brugés Carmona School.

 The Power of Helping